Education with Teaching and Learning

 Viewing emerging talents and challenging behavior as something that you can work on together is a good way to build a cooperative effort.
 Without judgment, react to challenging behavior.
 Try to keep your attention on the facts, and determine whether the behavior is appropriate.
 For instance, Ben scribbled on the wall and claimed that another kid did it.
 This is not acceptable behavior.

-It can be tough to open up about your concerns, but it’s important that you do so.
+It can be tough to open up about your concerns, but you must do so.
 When talking with them, try not to fixate on the negative; focus on what can be improved.

 Asking questions is part of communication, not just “to inform.”
 Attempt to create a reciprocal relationship, communication, and information sharing.
-Teachers may be more adaptable to the needs of children if they have knowledge of their home situation.
+Teachers may be more adaptable to the needs of children if they know their home situation.

 When communication breaks down, the child can feel unsupported and misunderstood.
 This can lead to behavioral problems as the child tries to cope with the stress of not being able to fully understand or connect with their parents.
-It’s important that you acknowledge your own emotions when communicating with your parents so that you don’t inadvertently create a negative environment for yourself or your child.
+You must acknowledge your own emotions when communicating with your parents so that you don’t inadvertently create a negative environment for yourself or your child.

 It’s important to note that social media can be a great way to communicate with your parents, but it’s also important for you to take into account the privacy settings of each platform.
 It’s best not to share too much information about your life or schoolwork on social media-just enough so that they know how you’re doing and whatnot.